UCLA-RADAR-Group/radardecode/README.md

 This repository contains a portable and compact version of the radar processing software developed at the Arecibo Observatory.
 Our goals are threefold:

 1. to provide a self-contained version of the software that can be easily installed outside of Arecibo's computing environment.
-The code base is an order of magnitude smaller than the aosoft code base.
+The code base is an order of magnitude smaller in size than the aosoft code base.
 2. to improve the portability of the software.
-We have introduced modifications that allow the code to compile and run on Linux and MacOS.
+We introduced modifications that allow the code to compile and execute on Linux and MacOS.
 3. to encourage development and facilitate maintenance.
 The GitHub repository allows users to easily compare versions and create pull requests for bug fixes or new features.